unxversal/cxmpute-core/final-sprint.md

 *   **Action**: Consolidate to a single admin private key for operational tasks and move it to secure storage.
 *   **Files**: `sst.config.ts`, all transaction-sending routes.
 *   **Details**:
     1. Define a single secret: `const PeaqAdminPrivateKey = new sst.Secret("PeaqAdminPrivateKey");`.
-This key is for operational duties (publishing Merkle roots, minting subscriptions) and is **NOT** a treasury owner.
+This key is for operational duties (publishing Merkle roots, minting subscriptions) and is **NOT** a multisig signer.
     2. Link this secret to all relevant functions.
     3. Use `new ethers.Wallet(Resource.PeaqAdminPrivateKey.value, provider);` to create the signer instance in all transaction-sending routes.